 As a means of re-certifying deputies, Act 1984-2 requires attendance of continuing education every two years.
-The Deputy Sheriffs' Education and Training Board has organized continuing education into two-year training cycles, with the training conducted in 16 locations across the Commonwealth during each cycle.
-During 2011, 892 deputies attended scheduled continuing education courses.
+The Board has organized continuing education into two-year training cycles, with the training conducted in 16 locations across the Commonwealth during each cycle.
+During 2012, 976 deputies attended scheduled continuing education courses.
 The Board's continuing education training delivery contractor, Temple University's Department of Criminal Justice, provides the biennial training.

-The 2009-2011 training cycle began in October 2009 and offered two core curriculums including the following subjects: Module 1, Legal Updates and Pennsylvania Special Threat Groups; and Module 2, Legal Updates, Inmate Transportation, Courtroom Testimony and Ethical Conduct for Law Enforcement.
+The 2011-2013 training cycle began in October 2011 and offered two core curriculums including the following subjects: Module A, Legal Updates, Advanced Physical Security, Domestic Violence and Practical Searches and Restraints; and Module B, Legal Updates and Pennsylvania Special Threat Groups.